This is an update to an article I wrote several years ago, spurred by a recent incident during a training session.

 of rounds doing just that.
 One as the shooter was clearing the pistol

-and one when the shooter was attempting to close the slide on a round
+and one when the shooter (a cardiologist) was attempting to close the slide on a round

 Recently during a training session, a shooter was clearing his 1911 pistol.
 The round apparently managed to turn sideways in the ejection port and detonated from the primer striking the ejector.
 The brass case departed stage right and we did not recover it.
 The bullet struck some part of the ejection port and we found it on the ground at his feet.
 It had minimal damage and could have easily been reloaded and fired.